theshaun/thinglator-driver-limitlessled/README.md

-*This is a starter kit for creating a new driver - copy this repo and use it to build your own driver.
-Please leave all structure and existing tests as they are to ensure consistency across drivers.*
+#thinglator-driver-limitlessled

-#thinglator-driver-starter
+Allows the Thinglator platform to control Limitless LED and equiv devices on your local network.

-Allows the Thinglator platform to control DRIVERNAME devices on your local network.
+This should in theory include Milight and EasyBulb

 ## Requirements
 - node.js